alexgolec/schwab-py/docs/client.rst

 -----------------------

 Endpoints for canceling and replacing existing orders.

-Annoyingly, while these endpoints require an order ID, it seems that when placing new orders the API does not return any metadata about the new order.
-As a result, if you want to cancel or replace an order after you've created it, you must search for it using the methods described in :ref:`accessing_existing_orders`.
+These endpoints require the order ID.
+Because the API does not return a JSON response when creating an order, the workflow for extracting this order ID is a little complicated.
+You can fetch the order ID from the response to a :meth:`place_order <schwab.client.Client.place_order>` request using :ref:`this helper function <extract_order_id>`.
+Otherwise, see :ref:`accessing_existing_orders` to finding historical orders.

 .. automethod:: schwab.client.Client.cancel_order
 .. automethod:: schwab.client.Client.replace_order